TeenahApp/mobile/readme.md

 7. https://api.teenah-app.com/v1/events says "Not authorized to use this resource." when empty events.
 11. Update the user information is not moving it correctly. // Done, because of multi-threading issue.
 21. After saying will come or apologizing for an event, the cell should be updated.
+12. Adding an education of BSc, nil Major, Start: 2006, ongoing does not get back.
+This one worked in desktop but not in mobile.
+17. I guess we could enforce adding a major for the person.
+24. When updating the information of a member if the server responded with 400 is different of responsing 403.

 TODO: